HTTP-Proxy: Deny Message

 - In the HTTP Proxy Action configuration, select Deny Message.

 HTTP Proxy Action Deny Message configuration in Policy Manager

-- In the Deny Message text box, type the deny message.
+- In the Deny Message and Warn Message text boxes, type the deny and warn message content.

 - To change settings for other categories in this proxy, see the topic for the next category you want to modify.

 If you modified a predefined proxy action, when you save the changes you are prompted to clone (copy) your settings to a new action.

 For more information on predefined proxy actions, see About Proxy Actions.